ninko0/SQC/README.md

 # SQC
-SQC for ssh quick config is a project who aims to be able to configure machines or servers only in SSH and in a simple and quick way.
+SQC for ssh quick config is a project who aims to be able to configure multiple machines or servers only in SSH and in a simple and quick way.
 For the moment it only work on Debian based OS .

 For the moment it is a little bit spagethi code, but I think all function to be replicable to add new options and new configuration very easly.